raising purebred dutch and purebred English angora rabbits to the American standard of perfection

 *VC -means Vienna Carrier, and carries the Vienna gene.
 These however, are showable, since they don't have the DQ marking(s). *vv -lowercase on purpose, stands for BEW *BEW -means Blue eyed white *REW -means Red eyed white *WW -stands for Widebanded Fawn, Cream and Chinchilla are good examples of Widebanded colors *DQ -stands for Disqualifications.
 This means the rabbit in question is not showable.

-I reccommend looking at all of these links and, if need be, purchasing the SOP book and Candy's booklet.
-These will give you a very good understanding of colors, genes, and everything in-between.
+I recommend looking at all of these links and, if need be, purchasing the SOP book and Candy's booklet.
+These will give you a very good understanding of colors, genes, genetics, and everything in-between.